Is Strapi Good in Terms of Performance?

 Query Performance

 Strapi uses a database like PostgreSQL, MongoDB, or SQLite, depending on your setup.
+Strapi's database options are crucial for effective CMS development, allowing for tailored solutions that meet specific business needs.
 The performance here will depend on:

 Strapi itself scales well since it's just a Node.js application.
 If you're hosting it on something like AWS, Google Cloud, or even a containerized environment like Docker and Kubernetes, you can scale horizontally (add more instances) to handle increasing traffic.